lzjqsdd/scikit-learn-doc-cn/doc/tutorial/statistical_inference/supervised_learning.rst

 .. currentmodule:: sklearn.linear_model

 :class:`LinearRegression`,
-in its simplest form, fits a linear model to the data set by adjusting a set of parameters in order to make the sum of the squared residuals of the model as small as possible.
+in it's simplest form, fits a linear model to the data set by adjusting a set of parameters in order to make the sum of the squared residuals of the model as small as possible.